5th grade nonfiction reading comprehension worksheets

 Fifth graders work with passages that argue quietly: an author choosing facts to make a point.
-The questions ask what the text states, what it implies, and how the pieces support the main idea, with quoted evidence expected for all three.
+The questions ask what the text states, what it implies, and how the pieces support the main idea, with evidence expected for all three.

 The kind of passages you'll get